gdw-workshop/2019_GDW_Workshop/exercises/intro_R.md

 | Thursday | 1 |
 | Friday | 6.7 |

-- **matrices** - a special type of numeric, 2 dimensional table for performing matrix operations
+- **matrices** - a special type of numeric, two-dimensional table for performing matrix operations
 - **lists** - a combination of variables, such as one or more vectors, data frames, or matrices.

 In your R script, make a new comment: